 - Head or neck trauma: Including concussions, traumatic brain injury, and fractured skulls.

 - Spinal damage: Ranging from severe back pain to partial or even total paralysis.

-- Cuts, bruises, lacerations, or broken bones: Caused by the force of the impact and collisions between the victim and the vehicle’s internal components.
-The risks of suffering serious injury increase dramatically when the occupant is thrown from the vehicle.
+- Cuts, bruises, lacerations, or broken bones are caused by the impact force and collisions between the victim and the vehicle’s internal components.
+The risk of severe injury increases dramatically when the occupant is thrown from the vehicle.

 Protecting yourself from vehicle rollover accidents